tangrams/tangram-tutorial/notes.md

 ### To do:

--Add zoom level and coordinates to all examples
--Why does the geometry masking section not work? https://mapzen.com/documentation/tangram/Raster-Overview/ -Explain what happens when you add label points to 'places' -For places layer clarify if `points` means you can add `text` -Make POI lables demo: https://github.com/tangrams/poi-labels-demo
+-Add zoom level and coordinates to all examples -Explain what happens when you add label points to 'places' -For places layer clarify if `points` means you can add `text` -Make POI lables demo: https://github.com/tangrams/poi-labels-demo